How to Create a Morning Routine for Kids That Actually Works

 Mornings already carry enough emotion.

-And when the volume is lower, everyone functions better.
+And when the intensity is lower, everyone functions better.

 The Build Your Own Morning Routine Printable